Srinathnulidonda/DSA/README.md

 Build a modern, responsive, and interactive DSA (Data Structures & Algorithms) Learning Dashboard with the full 14-week timetable, daily schedules, and all resources. web app using HTML5, CSS3, Bootstrap, Tailwind CSS, and JavaScript.
 Features:
+want to store notes in the cloud for free, the best and easiest option is to use Firebase Realtime Database or Firebase Firestore.
+Both have a generous free tier, are easy to use with JavaScript, and require no backend server.

 Personalized Timetable: Daily and weekly schedule based on the 14-week DSA roadmap (see below), with checkboxes, progress bars, and streak tracking.
 Progress Tracking: Visual progress indicators for each topic, week, and project.
 Show completion percentage, badges, and streaks.